 PRIVATE PRACTICE – I’ve worked in private practice seeing individual clients since 2020

-HMP PRISON SERVICE - I currently work as a core creative psychotherapist in a rehabilitative therapeutic community with violent offenders in a high security prison
+HMP PRISON SERVICE - I currently work as a psychotherapist in a rehabilitative therapeutic community with violent offenders in a high security prison

 voluntary roles: